 Below, Cooley walks us through a modern Brazilian wedding, and Schmidt shares special insights from her own — with photos that are so breathtaking, you may actually want to sit down for this.

 In Brazil, your wedding is more likely to be a whole weekend than a single day, Cooley says, and most couples choose a venue at the beach, or a beautiful ranch house outside of a major city.

-One favorite Brazilian pre-ceremony task involves the bride writing all the names of her single friends on the inside hem of their wedding dress for "good luck" so they can marry soon, explains Cooley.
+One favorite Brazilian pre-ceremony task involves the bride writing all the names of her single friends on the inside hem of their wedding dress for "good luck" so they will be next to get married, explains Cooley.

 Fluid, minimalist dresses are favored by Brazilian brides, says Schmidt, while the grooms usually go for a suit and tie.
 While the groomsmen may wear the same color tie if it was gifted to them by the couple, bridesmaids almost never wear the same dress.